daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goal

-Identify and summarize common data in natural language via text clustering.
+Segment common data in natural language via text clustering to uncover its core themes.
-* Clusters should cover the main topics/sub-topics within the given text and be backed by both the raw data and generated summaries.
+* Clusters should cover the main topics/subtopics within the dataset.
+The core themes should map comprehensively to the raw data, as well as be illustrated by helpful summaries.
 * The clustering pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.

 ## Citations